deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 *   **`FULLY_BLOCKED`** - The label is fully reserved, no further reason specified.

-The reservation types are listed in order of increasing precedence, so if a label is included on different lists that are applied to a single TLD, whichever reservation type is later in the list takes precedence.
-E.g. a label being fully blocked in one list always supersedes it being allowed in sunrise from another list.
+The reservation types are listed in order of increasing precedence, but if a label is included in different lists that are applied to a single TLD, all reservation types of the label are returned when queried.
+The order of the reservation types only affects the message a domain check EPP request receives, which is the one with the highest precedence.
+E.g. a label with name collision reservation type in one list and allowed in sunrise reservation type in another list will have both reservation types, but domain check will report that the label is reserved due to name collision (with message "Cannot be delegated").
 In general `FULLY_BLOCKED` is by far the most widely used reservation type for typical TLD use cases.

 Here's an example of a small reserved list.
-Note that `RESERVED_FOR_ANCHOR_TENANT` is the only reservation type that has a third entry on the line, that entry being the EPP passcode required to register the domain (`hunter2` in this case):
+Note that `RESERVED_FOR_ANCHOR_TENANT` has a third entry on the line, being the EPP passcode required to register the domain (`hunter2` in this case); and that `NAMESERVER_RESERVED` also has a third entry, a colon separated list of nameservers that the label can be delegated to:

 ```
 reserveddomain,FULLY_BLOCKED
 availableinga,ALLOWED_IN_SUNRISE
 fourletterword,FULLY_BLOCKED
 acmecorp,RESERVED_FOR_ANCHOR_TENANT,hunter2
+internaldomain,NAMESERVER_RESTRICTED,ns1.internal.tld:ns1.internal.tld
 ```

 There are two types of reserved lists: Those that are intended to apply to a